Fighters Generation proudly presents "Fighting Game Artist

 and Overman King Gainer.
 He officially left Capcom in 2003 and started working as a freelance artist.
+He also appeared in the

-Among other things, he was featured in the Initial D live action movie as a Red Suns Member, and also appeared in Rebirth as Waiter.
-Akira Yasuda was also responsible for editing Capcom's Street Fighter Anatomy
+Initial D live action movie as a Red Suns Member and in Tomie:

+significant contributions to Capcom's graphics and animation patterns.
+Akiman was responsible for editing Capcom's

+Street Fighter Anatomy